antiochtheatre/antiochtheatre.github.io/index2.md

   </figcaption>
 </figure>

-Originally called the Majestic Theatre, the theater first opened in 1919 as a live performance house.
 In 1924, it was converted to a single-screen movie theater and renamed the Antioch Theatre.
+Most of downtown Antioch’s business district was developed around this time too.

-It thrived and survived through prohibition, the Great Depression, and World War II.
-It's been a popular venue for family-friendly movies for three generations.
+The theater survived and thrived for 90 years &mdash; through prohibition, the Great Depression, and World War II.
+It's been a popular venue for affordable, family-friendly movies for three generations.

 Unfortunately, in recent times, deferred maintenance and outdated technology put the Antioch Theatre in a dire financial situation.
-The theater closed its doors on May 16, 2014.
+The current owner closed its doors on May 16, 2014.

 ----